PM refuses to rule out wealth tax: National accuses Jacinda Ardern of 'u-turn'

-Prime Minister Jacinda Ardern has refused to rule out introducing a new wealth tax as Labour overhauls its tax policy – leading to accusations she might backtrack on a pledge in 2020 not to introduce one.
+Prime Minister Jacinda Ardern has refused to rule out including a new wealth tax when Labour develops its tax policy for the 2023 election – leading to accusations she might backtrack on a pledge in 2020 not to introduce one.

 On Newshub's AM Show today, Ardern reiterated her pledge not to introduce a capital gains tax while she was Prime Minister but did not rule out a wealth tax, saying Labour was yet to form its 2023 tax policy.